-When gardening, you can expect to be moving all parts of your body by reaching your arms out and bending down to get to your garden.
-These frequent moves and stretching can improve joints and stimulate your muscles – which will allow for better mobility.
+When gardening, you can expect to move all parts of your body by reaching your arms out and bending down to get to your garden.
+These frequent moves and stretching can improve joints and stimulate your muscles, allowing for better mobility.

 Boosts the Immune System

-Studies have shown that being near garden soil – which is filled with minerals – can help improve your immune system.
+Studies have shown that being near garden soil filled with minerals can help improve your immune system.
 Breathing in the aroma from the soil can help with illnesses such as asthma and psoriasis.

-Gardening is typically done outside and in the sun, which is a primary source of Vitamin D for humans.
-Getting an ample amount of Vitamin D is important to help prevent certain diseases and build strong bones.
+Gardening is typically done outside and in the sun, a primary vitamin D source for humans.
+Getting ample Vitamin D is important to help prevent certain diseases and build strong bones.